bluedatainc/solutions/MLOps/examples/KDApp connections/Connections.md

 ### 2. `secret`
 An example that uses `secret` as a connection resource is while configuring a notebook cluster with source control.
-The connected secret needs to have the following label: `'kubedirector.hpe.com/secretType': '<some-type>'`
+The connected secret needs to have the following label: `'kubedirector.hpe.com/secretType': '<some-type>'`.
+The information populated in the cluster using `secret` resource would be encoded in `base64` format.
+This includes all the resource attributes (`metadata`, `annotations`, `data`, `labels`)

 The YAML snippet below illustrates the syntax: